missing-semester/missing-semester/_2020/editors.md

 - **Normal**: for moving around a file and making edits
 - **Insert**: for inserting text
 - **Replace**: for replacing text
-- **Visual** (plain, line, or block) mode: for selecting blocks of text
+- **Visual** (plain, line, or block): for selecting blocks of text
 - **Command-line**: for running a command

 Keystrokes have different meanings in different operating modes.
-For example, the letter `x` in insert mode will just insert a literal character 'x', but in normal mode, it will delete the character under the cursor, and in visual mode, it will delete the selection.
+For example, the letter `x` in Insert mode will just insert a literal character 'x', but in Normal mode, it will delete the character under the cursor, and in Visual mode, it will delete the selection.

 In its default configuration, Vim shows the current mode in the bottom left.
-The initial/default mode is normal mode.
-You'll generally spend most of your time between normal mode and insert mode.
+The initial/default mode is Normal mode.
+You'll generally spend most of your time between Normal mode and Insert mode.

-You change modes by pressing `<ESC>` (the escape key) to switch from any mode back to normal mode.
-From normal mode, enter insert mode with `i`, replace mode with `R`, visual mode with `v`, visual line mode with `V`, visual block mode with `<C-v>` (Ctrl-V, sometimes also written `^V`), and command-line mode with `:`.
+You change modes by pressing `<ESC>` (the escape key) to switch from any mode back to Normal mode.
+From Normal mode, enter Insert mode with `i`, Replace mode with `R`, Visual mode with `v`, Visual Line mode with `V`, Visual Block mode with `<C-v>` (Ctrl-V, sometimes also written `^V`), and Command-line mode with `:`.

 You use the `<ESC>` key a lot when using Vim: consider remapping Caps Lock to